hlb-git/Pizza-Place-Sales/README.md

 The data was cleaned, transformed and analyzed with DAX and finally visualized using Power BI.

+The data was then used to answer some important business questions.
+I also gave clear recommendations based on the insight from the analysis to help improve the business further.

 Link to dashboard : https://app.powerbi.com/reportEmbed?reportId=73c8edc3-0cca-4f76-b2de-882c7eb25e31&autoAuth=true&ctid=2d659c31-0069-447c-8815-e337f73f5d59

 My LinkedIn post on the project : https://bit.ly/3RwU5C5